naoya1110/ai_robotics_lab_2025_hands_on/README.md

 # AI Robotics Lab 2025 Hands-on

 ## About
-This is the repository of hands-on practice in NCKU-Kagawa College AI Robotics Lab in 2025.
+This repository contains hands-on practice materials for NCKU-Kagawa College AI Robotics Lab in 2025.

 ## Topics
 - 9/11